This post may contain affiliate links. For more information, read my disclosure policy.

 These frosting shots are so easy to make, and so good – everyone loves them.
 The birthday girl drank more than a few!

-The first time I made them, I just tried to shake frosting with the vodka, which left clumps.
+The first time I made these frosting shots, I just tried to shake frosting with the vodka, which left clumps.
 Then, when I was making them for the dessert table, I wanted to have several prepared at once.
 I decided to melt the frosting a little bit before adding the vodka and it worked wonderfully.

 Did you know you can heat canned frosting in the microwave and it becomes warm and pourable?
 That’s the consistency you want.
 You can also use scratch frosting, just make sure its super room temperature (or even warm it up a bit too).